 What is the job of a Marine Engineer?

 Marine engineering is a branch of engineering that deals with boats and ships.
-It includes repairing, designing, operating and maintaining ships and the equipment used in it.
+It includes repairing, designing, operating, and maintaining ships and the equipment used in them.
 It deals with the technical aspects of ships and is one of those branches of engineering with the most scope.

 Your responsibilities will depend on the area of marine engineering you have chosen.
 Based on that you will be given a project whereby you have to communicate with the client regarding the specifics of the project.

 Once you familiarize yourself with the requirements of the project you will be devoting yourself to the research, design development, testing, production, and all that is necessary for it along with several others who might also be working on the same project as you.
 Your goal would be to keep the budget and time in check while you work your way towards the completion of the project.

 The discussion so far might lead you to the misconception that marine engineering is all about the hands-on approach.
 Senior engineers are often given the task of project management and budget planning.

 Read more: Top Marine Careers – Sea Jobs On Ships

 Specialties in Marine Engineering